rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

-  To use the MATCH statements in the following examples, you append the MATCH statement to the following tql endpoint and make a GET request from a API client or use cURL. <br>
+  The following MATCH query examples show variations in constructions that use relationships and other conditions.
+To try out a query example, you append the MATCH statement to the following tql endpoint and make a GET request from a API client or use cURL. <br>
   <br>
   `https://v6-1.technopedia.com/tql?q=<MATCH Statement>`